allendalangin/CONNECTSoftware/README.md

      *(Note: You may need to exclude the `.exe` file from antivirus software, as it may get quarantined.)*

 3. **Frontend Setup**:
-   - Navigate to the `frontend` folder.
+   - Navigate to the `frontend` folder in the terminal.
    - Make sure **Node.js** is installed.
    - Run the following command to start the frontend:
      ```